-- OVF localization (multiple languages in one OVF file) is not yet supported. - Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - Neither scale mode nor seamless mode work correctly with guests using OpenGL 3D features (such as with compiz-enabled window managers). - Preserving the aspect ratio in scale mode works only on Windows hosts and on Mac OS X hosts. - On Mac OS X hosts, the following features are not yet implemented: - Numlock emulation - CPU frequency metric - Memory ballooning
+- OVF localization (multiple languages in one OVF file) is not yet supported. - Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - Neither scale mode nor seamless mode work correctly with guests using OpenGL 3D features (such as with compiz-enabled window managers). - The RDP server in the VirtualBox extension pack supports only audio streams in format 22.05kHz stereo 16 bit.
+If the RDP client requests any other audio format there will be no audio. - Preserving the aspect ratio in scale mode works only on Windows hosts and on Mac OS X hosts. - On Mac OS X hosts, the following features are not yet implemented: - Numlock emulation - CPU frequency metric - Memory ballooning

-• Mac OS X Server guests:
+• Mac OS X guests:

-- Mac OS X Server guests can only run on a certain host hardware.
-For details about license and host hardware limitations, please see chapter 3.1.1, Mac OS X Server guests, page 43. - VirtualBox does not provide Guest Additions for Mac OS X Server at this time. - The graphics resolution currently defaults to 1024x768 as Mac OS X Server falls back to the built-in EFI display support.
-See chapter 3.12.1, Video modes in EFI, page 55 for more information on how to change EFI video modes.
+- Mac OS X guests can only run on a certain host hardware.
+For details about license and host hardware limitations, please see chapter 3.1.1, Mac OS X guests, page 43 and check the Apple software license conditions. - VirtualBox does not provide Guest Additions for Mac OS X at this time.